Advice to assist permit applicants in planning for subdivision, and the preparation of planning applications for subdivision.

 - details and location of any car parking structures, areas and accessways

-- Three copies of a proposed Plan of Subdivision drawn to scale showing:
+- A proposed Plan of Subdivision drawn to scale showing:

 - the proposed configuration of the lots, including any common property